eliasdorigoni/host-container-api/README.md

 # How to add custom commands

-Create a python class extending the `AbstractCommand` class and place it inside the `custom` folder.
+Create a python class extending the `AbstractCommand` class and place it inside the `commands` folder.
 The program will automatically read it from there.

 ```python
 from lib.AbstractCommand import AbstractCommand